chenxinye/mhodlr/README.md

 Examples
 -----------

-After get software downloaded, one can try this simply example to verify its functionality:
+After the software has been downloaded, one can try this simple example to verify its functionality:
 ```matlab
 A = spdiags(ones(n, 1) * [2 8 -1],  -1:1, n, n); % generate test matrix
 hA = hodlr(A); % Convert A to HODLR format